 - If you only replace two tires, put them on the rear– This may go against conventional wisdom or popular choice but if you decide on only replacing two tires at a time, place the newer tires with more tread on the rear of the vehicle.
 The rear tires control the handling of your car much more than the front tires do.
 If you were to put old and worn tires on the rear and then hit a puddle or dip, your vehicle could very easily lose control as the balding tires become extremely slick.

-Consider your vehicle’s handling– If your vehicle is an all-wheel or front-wheel drive car, then all four tires should be changed at once.
+- Consider your vehicle’s handling– If your vehicle is an all-wheel or front-wheel drive car, then all four tires should be changed at once.
 In these vehicles, the tread and shape of the tires is critical and keeping them all the same is important to avoid any potential handling and traction issues.
 Having various tire sizes on these cars can also lead to performance issues as different tires will have different RPM rates when driving.
 Inconsistent speeds on each tire can cause extra stress on specific areas of your vehicle and also make handling and driving harder than it should be.

 - Rotate your current tires frequently to extend their life– If you’re on a budget and trying to either purchase just two tires or avoid buying tires altogether, rotating your tires will help keep tread wear even throughout all four tires.
 If you choose to go this route, be sure to rotate your tires between every 3,000-5,000 miles or, about every time you have your vehicle’s oil changed.